activist-org/activist/backend/README.md

 To setup your development environment, first install [Docker](https://docs.docker.com/install/) and [Docker-Compose](https://docs.docker.com/compose/).

-Then clone this repository with the following command:
+Then clone this repository with the below command:

 ```bash
 git clone https://github.com/activist-org/activist.git
 ```

-Enter the created directory and start your virtual machines with the following commands:
+Enter the created directory and start your virtual machines with the following:

 ```bash
 cd activist